the-shard-lang/info/SyntaxFeatures.md

-# Features
+# Syntax & Features
-Here you can read every feature of the Shard programming language.
+Here you can read about syntax and about every feature of the Shard programming language.
-## Grouping protection levels
+## Feature: Grouping protection levels
 In c#, you have to specify a protection level for each non-private member, but Shard takes the protections to a more convenient level by grouping the protection levels.
 ```cs
 class Example {